Careers360 Logo

 • Motivating for small family norms.
 Impact of rapid scientific and technological growth on degradation of the environment.

-• Military Psychology: Devising psychological tests for defence personnel for use in selection, Training, counseling; training psychologists to work with defence personnel in promoting positive health; Human engineering in defence.
+• Military Psychology: Devising psychological tests for defence personnel for use in selection, Training, and counselling; training psychologists to work with defence personnel in promoting positive health; Human engineering in defence.

 • Psychology of Gender: Issues of discrimination, Management of diversity; Glass ceiling effect, Self-fulfilling prophesy, Women and Indian society